suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 ![](../images/034/14.png)

-Then set an events when Login success / fail, the Demo I make it show character list after success
+Then set an event when Login success / fail, the Demo I make it show character list after the success

 Then in your Login with Google Play button set **Google Play Login** component → **On Click Google Play Login** at **On Click** event